EDART-Labs/QUAiL/README.md

 <br>

 > [!NOTE]
-> Check out the source code for all iterations/versions in this repository: https://github.com/saket-sontakke/QUAiL-A-Qualitative-Data-Analysis-Application
+> The source code for all iterations/versions is publicly available in this repository: https://github.com/saket-sontakke/QUAiL-A-Qualitative-Data-Analysis-Application

 ---